Finiteness of 3-manifolds associated with non-zero degree mappings: Introduction

-The JSJ-decomposition of a compact orientable irreducible 3-manifold $M$ is the canonical splitting of $M$ along a finite (possibly empty) collection $\TT$ of disjoint and non-parallel, nor boundary-parallel, incompressible, embedded tori into maximal Seifert fibered or atoroidal compact submanifolds.
+The JSJ-decomposition (\cite{JS}, \cite{Joh}) of a compact orientable irreducible 3-manifold $M$ is the canonical splitting of $M$ along a finite (possibly empty) collection $\TT$ of disjoint and non-parallel, nor boundary-parallel, incompressible, embedded tori into maximal Seifert fibered or atoroidal compact submanifolds.
 We call the components of $M\setminus \TT$ the \emph{JSJ-pieces} of $M$.

-Thurston's geometrization conjecture states that the atoroidal JSJ-pieces support a hyperbolic metric on their interiors.
-Thurston proved his conjecture for any Haken 3-manifold (i.e. a compact, orientable, irreducible and $\partial$-irreducible $3$-manifold which contains a properly embedded essential surface; for details see [Th1], [Th2], [Ka], [Ota]).
-A compact orientable, irreducible and orientable 3-manifold is called \emph{geometrizable} if it satisfies Thurston's geometrization conjecture.
+Thurston's geometrization conjecture stated that the atoroidal JSJ-pieces support a hyperbolic or a spherical metric on their interiors.
+W. Thurston proved his conjecture for any Haken 3-manifold (i.e. a compact, orientable, irreducible and $\partial$-irreducible $3$-manifold which contains a properly embedded essential surface; for details see \cite{Th1}, \cite{Th2}).
+The full conjecture has been settled recently by G. Perelman \cite{Per} (see \cite{KL}, \cite{MT}, \cite{CZ}, \cite{BBBMP}), hence every compact orientable, irreducible 3-manifold is \emph{geometrizable} in the sense that it satisfies Thurston's geometrization conjecture.

-According to Thurston's geometrization conjecture, it makes sense to consider Questions 1 and 2 when the targets are geometrizable 3-manifolds.
-In this setting, a positive answer to Question 2 implies a positive answer to Question 1.
-Since the results of [So1] (see also [Re]) and [WZ] show that a closed orientable 3-manifold dominates only finitely many 3-manifolds supporting either a hyperbolic structure with finite volume or a Seifert geometry $\H^2\times \E^1$, Question 2 for geometrizable targets reduces to the following:
+The fact that the targets are geometrizable 3-manifolds is crucial when considering Questions 1 and 2.
+A consequence is that a positive answer to Question 2 implies a positive answer to Question 1.
+Furthermore, since the results of \cite{So1} (see also \cite{Re}, \cite{Gu}, \cite{BCG}) and \cite{WZ} show that a closed orientable 3-manifold dominates only finitely many 3-manifolds supporting either a hyperbolic structure with finite volume or a Seifert geometry $\H^2\times \E^1$, Question 2 reduces to the following:

-{\bf Question 3} \emph{Let $M$ be a closed orientable $3$-manifold.
+{\bf Question 3.} \emph{Let $M$ be a closed orientable $3$-manifold.
 Does $M$ dominate at most finitely many, closed, orientable, irreducible 3-manifolds $N$ with non-trivial JSJ decomposition?}

-There are some partial results for Question 3 in the case of sequences of degree 1 maps (see [Ro1], [So2]), or when the domain and the target have the same simplicial volume (see [So3], [De1]).
-Question 3 is solved in [De1] when $M$ is a graph manifold.
+There are some partial results for Question 3 in the case of sequences of degree 1 maps (see \cite{Ro1}, \cite{So2}), or when the domain and the target have the same simplicial volume (see \cite{So3}, \cite{De}).
+Question 3 is solved in \cite{De} when $M$ is a graph manifold.

 A general approach to Question 3 can be divided into two steps:\begin{enumerate}

 \item \emph{Finiteness of JSJ-pieces}: show that there is a finite set $\HH\SS(M)$ of complete hyperbolic 3-manifolds with finite volume and of Seifert manifolds such that each JSJ-piece of a 3-manifold $N$ dominated by $M$ belongs to $\HH\SS(M)$.